 Passions are a beautiful thing, and while I am certainly passionate about my teaching, my research, and my role in the academic community, I also enjoy my leisure pursuits.
 Work is necessary, but what we choose to do with our free time is discretionary, and there is something wonderful and pure about these passions of choice.

 Family is clearly my most important personal pursuit.
-I am lucky to have a wife, a daughter, and a son, and we have a lot of fun together.
-I enjoy being a father as much as anything else in my life, and have been very fortunate to play a very prominent role in the upbringing of both my children.
+I am lucky to have a wife, two daughters, and a son; we have a lot of fun together.
+I enjoy being a father as much as anything else in my life, and have been very fortunate to play a very prominent role in the upbringing of all three of my children.
 I can be pretty domestic: I actually enjoy cleaning up around the house, and cooking and baking are two home-making tasks that I spend a lot of time on.
 Family vacations are a highlight of every year.

 I have been a dedicated bicyclist since I was really young.
 On suburban Long Island I rode my bike to junior high school every day after deciding that riding the bus was too much torture, and I have been a bicycle commuter ever since.
 Almost every day you can see me riding into Pratt on my trusty tour/commute bike.
 I have done a few big rides and tours, but mostly I use my bike to get from place to place, as Brooklyn is the ideal environment for bicycle transport.
 I am also an experienced bike mechanic and I enjoy building my own wheels, keeping my bikes tuned, and periodically reconfiguring my rides.
 I have also been into mountain biking since the early eighties, and I have done a bit of 24 hour and downhill racing.
 Brooklyn is a pretty bad location for a mountain biker to live — especially someone like me who chooses not to own a car — so of late my mountain biking escapades are pretty limited.